 Graduate courses (600-800 level) are offered only by graduate programs.
 For information on the applicability of different types of courses toward graduate degree requirements, see Credit Policies > Course Applicability.

 Generally, graduate courses are taught by graduate faculty.
-With the approval of the department chair and the Graduate Division, non-graduate faculty may teach graduate courses.
+With the approval of the department chair and the Office of Graduate Education, non-graduate faculty may teach graduate courses.
 In addition, the department chair needs to consult with the graduate faculty before assigning a non-graduate faculty to teach a graduate course.
 Any member of the graduate faculty, regardless of his or her employment locus, may offer directed reading/directed research courses in their graduate program(s).

 Generally, only graduate students may enroll in graduate courses.
 With consent of the course instructor, undergraduate seniors may enroll in graduate courses.
 For information on how undergraduate seniors at UHM may earn credits toward master’s degrees, see Credit Policies > Undergraduate Excess Credits.